 Keep in mind that the planting dates are back-scheduled from the last 10-hour day at your latitude.

 The number of weeks before the Persephone period is calculated for each listed crop.

 The vegetable crops are grouped, as outlined in the chart key, to reflect their reliability for overwintering success.

 After several years of research and trialing, we are pleased to share the results of our overwinter flower trials.
-Along with the Winter Growing Guide information here in Johnny's Vegetable Grower's Library — which pertains primarily to vegetable crops — we now offer a series of educational resources on overwintering flowers in our Flower Grower's Library: introductory methods and recommendations; results by crop; seeding date calculator; and video tutorials.
+Along with the Winter Growing Guide information here in Johnny's Grower's Library — which pertains primarily to vegetable crops — we now offer an extensive series of educational resources on overwintering flowers:

 - Intro to Winter Growing